Elevation: 6,216 ft

 This peak is not in the book.
 Published November 2019

 Peak 6216 is a hill that towers over the townsite of Ellis, ID.
 It is overshadowed by higher Lemhis to its east.
-Peak 6216 is, essentially, a ridge hump (albeit a ranked one) on the twisting, turning West Ridge of Peak 8420.
-This West Ridge mimics the twists and turns of the nearby Salmon River!
-The easiest ascent route for Peak 6216 is the South Ridge/Face from Ennis Gulch Road.
+Peak 6216 is, essentially, a ridge hump (albeit a ranked one) on the meandering west ridge of Peak 8420.
+This west ridge mimics the twists and turns of the nearby Salmon River!
+The easiest ascent route for Peak 6216 is the south ridge/face from Ennis Gulch Road.
 Private land along US-93 and the Pahsimeroi Highway blocks most access points to the BLM land that comprises about 98% of this peak.
 USGS Ellis

 North Spur/West Ridge, Class 2

 Deer Gulch Bridge (and informal campground) is located 0.9 miles north of Ellis, ID on US-93.
 Drive west across the bridge and park in the campground parking area.
 The elevation at the camping area is 4,645 feet.

 From the informal campground, walk east across the bridge to reach US-93.
 Walk south on US-93 for about 100 feet.
 Cross to the east side of the highway and climb southeast up a very steep scree/gravel/scrub slope, crossing a cattle fence early on.
 According to the Salmon-Challis National Forest Map, this is all BLM land but be careful because there are private ranches both to the north and south of this point.
 There is no signage prohibiting entry onto this steep slope.